sagebind/isahc/README.md

 cHTTP provides a clean and easy-to-use interface around the venerable [libcurl].
 Here are some of the features that are currently available:

-- HTTP/2 support (if libcurl is compiled with it).
+- HTTP/2 support.
 - Connection pooling and reuse.
-- Respone body streaming.
+- Response body streaming.
 - Request body uploading from memory or a stream.
 - Tweakable redirect policy.
 - TCP socket configuration.